We are reader-supported. We may earn a small commission for products purchased via links on our website at no cost to you. Thank you for your support.

 3. Tea Tree

-Tea Tree oil is the definite miracle worker.
+Tea Tree oil is a definite miracle worker.
 It has been popularly known as an alternative medicine for almost all skin conditions.
 Not only does it helps alleviate skin wounds but also tends to lessen the irritation.

 This aromatherapy oil is sure to clear your airways up.
 It is known to relieve nasal congestion and other respiratory problems including common colds and asthma.
 It is also an effective natural antibacterial, antifungal, and anti-inflammatory.